Atlassian apps

 Dashboard row showing owned report without schedule

-Create/edit schedule modal
+Create/edit schedule dialog:

 Status of all the scheduled reports is visible from the Dashboard.